MicheleTornetta/coding-quiz/instructions.md

 ---have a clean, polished, and responsive user interface.

-WHEN I click the start button
+        done **WHEN I click the start button
-THEN a timer starts and I am presented with a question
+        **THEN a timer starts and I am presented with a question

-WHEN I answer a question
-THEN I am presented with another question
+        done WHEN I answer a question correctly - I earn points THEN I am presented with another question

-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
+        ***DONE WHEN I answer a question incorrectly THEN time is subtracted from the clock

 WHEN all questions are answered or the timer reaches 0 THEN the game is over

 THEN I can save my initials and my score
+    ---JSON.stringify?
 ```

 ## Mock-Up